-We have audited the accompanying consolidated financial statements of ARSS Infrastructure Projects Limited ("the Company"), which comprise the Balance Sheet as at March 31st, 2022, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements").
+We have audited the accompanying consolidated financial statements of ARSS Infrastructure Projects Limited ("the Company"), which comprise the Balance Sheet as at March 31st, 2023, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year ended on that date, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the consolidated financial statements") being submitted by the Company pursuant to the requirements of Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended (Listing Regulations).

 The Hon'ble National Company Law Tribunal, Cuttack Bench (NCLT) under the provisions of the Insolvency and Bankruptcy Code, 2016 has admitted the petition of the Financial Creditors vide the order no. CP(IB) No. 34/CB/2021 dated November 30, 2021.
-Pursant to the order, the powers of the Board of Directors stand suspended and are vested with Mr.Uday Narayan Mitra (having Reg.
+Pursuant to the order, the powers of the Board of Directors stand suspended and are vested with Mr. Uday Narayan Mitra (having Reg.
 No IBBI/IPA-001/IP-P00793/2017-18/11360), has been appointed as Resolution Professional (RP).
 In view of the on-going CIRP and suspension of powers of Board of Directors and as explained to us, the powers of adoption of the statements vests with RP.